cysouw/diathesis/text/c06_adverbials.md

 **Examples**

-- Ich schreibe mit einem Füller.
+- Ich schreibe den Brief mit einem Füller.
 Der Füller schreibt gut.

 ### --- [ OBJ > SBJ > Ø ] Anticausative --- {.unnumbered}

-### [ NA | –N ] Depictive adverbial anticausative
+### [ NA | –N ] Anticausative + depictive adverbial

 The verb *riechen* 'to smell' allows for an anticausative alternation \Next[a,b], but the intransitive obligatorily needs an adverbial.
 It is possible to leave out the adverbial, but then a strong negative entailment arises, i.e. without an adverbial the smell is bad \Next[c].
 Interestingly, with *schmecken* 'to taste' the absence of an adverbial leads to a positive entailment \Next[d].